World-famous early education for your kindergarten

 Pen and paper versus play, academic focus versus holistic approach and more.

-There are many steps to opening a kindergarten.
-The first step is choosing the right educational philosophy and curriculum.
-Now that you're familiar with the most common educational philosophies for early education, it's time to consider which one best aligns with your values and will appeal to families in your community.
+The typical first step is choosing the right educational philosophy and curriculum.
+Naturally the approach has to align with your values and core beliefs.
+It will also need to appeal to families in your community.

 Determine your competitive edge